jpjacobpadilla/Mephisto-ParlAI/README.md

-# Mephisto-ParlAI
+<h1 align="center">Mephisto-ParlAI</h1>

-A fork of [Mephisto](https://github.com/facebookresearch/Mephisto) with some added functionality to store conversations in a MySQL database, allow for variable conversation length, and a  conversational chatbot fallback if there are no other people to talk to.
+Welcome to the Mephisto-ParlAI Enhanced project!
+This repository contains a modified version of the original [Mephisto](https://github.com/facebookresearch/Mephisto) project, developed by Facebook Research.
+Our version extends the functionalities of Mephisto, focusing on flexibility and data management for NLP research.
+We've integrated features such as storing conversations in a MySQL database, supporting variable conversation lengths, and providing a conversational chatbot fallback when no human participants are available.